Fanconi syndrome in dogs: causes, symptoms and treatment

 Fluid and electrolyte balance

-Maintaining fluid and electrolyte balance is critical to preventing dehydration and correcting electrolyte imbalances.
-Oral rehydration or intravenous fluid therapy may be necessary, particularly in animals prone to dehydration.
+Maintaining a balanced fluid and electrolyte level is crucial to prevent dehydration and correct electrolyte imbalances.
+Oral rehydration or intravenous fluid therapy may be necessary, especially in animals prone to dehydration.

 Nutrition management

-A specially tailored diet that is rich in essential nutrients and easy to digest can help minimize kidney strain.
+A specially tailored diet, rich in essential nutrients and easily digestible, can help minimize the strain on the kidneys.
 Diets that are moderate in protein and low in phosphorus may be recommended to support kidney function.

 Correction of electrolyte imbalances